pactus-project/tanour/README.md

 # Tanour

-Tanour is a Contract actor executor for [Zarb](https://zarb.network/) blockchain.
+Tanour is a Contract actor executor for [Pactus](https://pactus.org/) blockchain.

 ## Features

 ### Standalone and stateless

 Tanour can be launched as an independent and standalone process and it has no internal state.
-Interacting with the Zarb blockchain happens through the set of Provider APIs.
+Interacting with the Pactus blockchain happens through the set of Provider APIs.

 ![tanour-stateless](https://user-images.githubusercontent.com/8073510/133919171-0f5aea21-3f71-4b4b-99cd-465818b467d8.png)

 ### Actor model

-Contract in Zarb are like Actors in the [Actor model](https://en.wikipedia.org/wiki/Actor_model).
+Contract in Pactus are like Actors in the [Actor model](https://en.wikipedia.org/wiki/Actor_model).

 Each contract actor:
  - Can be instantiated through the `instantiate` method.
- - Can process the message it receives through `process_msg` method.
+ - Can process the message it receives through `process` method.
  - Can concurrently send a message to another contract actor through the `send_msg` method.

 These are the only methods that each contract can expose to the outside world.

 ### Storage as file

-Storage in Zarb is not a set of key-value pairs, indeed it's a separate file that each contract actor has the read and write access to modify it.
-This model comes with many advantages.
-However, there are some disadvantages like difficulty of writing the smart contract and lack supported map data type.
+Pactus storage is not a typical key-value pair system, but rather a separate file that each contract actor has read and write access to.
+Pactus storage offers a unique way of managing data in a distributed environment.

 **Storage as key-value pairs**